557 attributed reviews in the last 3 years

 Our one-day introduction to Excel course will show beginners in Excel how to create basic spreadsheets like this:

 Learn how to create formulae in spreadsheets, and format them to look nifty!
+This course covers creating formulae, formatting spreadsheets, printing and creating basic charts.

 One of the functions covered on our advanced two-day course: VLOOKUP.